 - Other Authorized Equipment (Category 21)

-If applicants have questions concerning the eligibility of equipment not specifically addressed in the AEL, they should contact their FEMA Regional Program Analyst through the Centralized Scheduling and Information Desk (CSID) at (800) 368-6498 or AskCSID@dhs.gov Monday through Friday, 9 a.m. – 5 p.m.
-ET, for clarification.
+If applicants have questions concerning the eligibility of equipment not specifically addressed in the AEL, they should contact their FEMA Regional EOC Grant Program Manager through the FEMA Grants Information Desk at email@example.com OR (800) 368-6498 for clarification, Monday through Friday, 9 a.m. – 5 p.m.
+ET.

 FEMA will consider requests to purchase equipment that is not listed in the AEL on a case-by-case basis.
 Such requests should be submitted in writing to the applicable FEMA Regional Grant Program Office.
 FEMA’s review and approval of such requests will involve both the FEMA regional office and headquarters program staff to ensure nationwide consistency in the decision-making process and to support any necessary updates to the AEL.